0xPolygonMiden/miden-base/docs/architecture/state.md

 - **Public accounts:** where all account data is stored on-chain.
 - **Private accounts:** where only the commitments to the account is stored on-chain.

 Private accounts significantly reduce storage overhead.
-A private account contributes only $40$ bytes to the global state ($15$ bytes for the account ID + $32$ bytes for the account commitment + $4$ bytes for the block number).
-For example, 1 billion private accounts take up only $47.47$ GB of state.
+A private account contributes only 40 bytes to the global `State` (15 bytes for the account ID + 32 bytes for the account commitment + 4 bytes for the block number).
+For example, 1 billion private accounts take up only 47.47 GB of `State`.

 The storage contribution of a public account depends on the amount of data it stores.

 > **Warning**
-> - In Miden, when the user is the custodian of their account state (in the case of a private account), losing this state amounts to losing their funds, similar to losing a private key.
+> - In Miden, when the user is the custodian of their account `State` (in the case of a private account), losing this `State` amounts to losing their funds, similar to losing a private key.

 ### Note database